huynguy-db/arcion-docs/content/docs/target-setup/databricks/databricks-azure.md

     - JDBC URL

 ### Set up SQL warehouse
+If you want to connect SQL warehouse (SQL Compute), follow these instructions:

 1. Log in to your Databricks workspace.
 2. From the Databricks console, go to **SQL >  Review SQL warehouses > Create SQL Warehouse**.
 3. Enter a name for your SQL warehouse.